 Over our history, the Foundation has, on average, directed about 75 percent of its annual revenue budget to research and public awareness programs, maintaining our high average investment in these key program areas.

-During the Foundation’s current fiscal year (2020), we are funding 82 research projects overseen by 90 investigators at 67 research institutions worldwide.
+As of the Fondation's last fiscal year (2021), we are funding 87 research projects overseen by 90 investigators at 70 research institutions worldwide.
 Thanks to accelerated progress in clinical and translational research, more funds are being invested in the later stages of the research continuum; that is, in testing the safety and efficacy of emerging treatments and cures.

 The Foundation Fighting Blindness is an Accredited Charity by the Better Business Bureaus BBB Wise Giving Alliance.
 We are also pleased to be rated as four stars (top rating) for accountability and transparency by the Charity Navigator website.
 Our overall Charity Navigator rating is three stars.

 We are extremely proud of the Foundation’s contribution to advancing retinal disease science.
 When the Foundation began its work, there was virtually no research on retinal diseases and no treatment options for people who were losing or had lost their sight to these diseases.
 Now, as the field launches clinical trials for many new treatments, our strategy of early and sustained investment in promising or emerging therapies, often with the hope of attracting later industry investment, has proven to be highly effective.

 (Revised January 2022)